ElektraInitiative/libelektra/src/plugins/README.md

 - [spec](spec/) copies metadata from spec namespace (the standard way)
 - [glob](glob/) using globbing techniques (needed by some plugins)
-- [struct](struct/) using a defined structure (may also reject configuration not conforming to that structure)

 Plugins that check if values are valid based on metadata (typically copied by the `spec` plugin just before):